-Reduced intensity treatment, also called a mini transplant: Patients receive lower doses of chemotherapy and radiation before a transplant.
-This allows older patients, and those with other health problems to have a transplant.
+Reduced intensity treatment, also called a mini transplant: People receive lower doses of chemotherapy and radiation before a transplant.
+This allows older people, and those with other health problems to have a transplant.

 A stem cell transplant is usually done after chemotherapy and radiation is complete.
 The stem cells are delivered into your bloodstream usually through a tube called a central venous catheter.
 The process is similar to getting a blood transfusion.
 The stem cells travel through the blood into the bone marrow.
 Most times, no surgery is needed.

 Donor stem cells can be collected in two ways:

 Bone marrow harvest: This minor surgery is done under general anesthesia.
 This means the donor will be asleep and pain-free during the procedure.
 The bone marrow is removed from the back of both hip bones.
 The amount of marrow removed depends on the weight of the person who is receiving it.

 Leukapheresis: First, the donor is given several days of shots to help stem cells move from the bone marrow into the blood.
 During leukapheresis, blood is removed from the donor through an IV line.
 The part of white blood cells that contains stem cells is then separated in a machine and removed to be later given to the recipient.
 The red blood cells are returned to the donor.

 Why the Procedure Is Performed

 A bone marrow transplant replaces bone marrow that is either not working properly or has been destroyed (ablated) by chemotherapy or radiation.
 Doctors believe that for many cancers, the donor's white blood cells may attack any remaining cancer cells, similar to when white cells attack bacteria or viruses when fighting an infection.